reirep/ImgManipulation/readme.md

 # Image manipulation library
 (I'm still working on the name)

+A small lib writen in java (1.8) to manipulate images.

 ## Installation
 Currently, there is no way to build a jar with one command.
 It's on the TODO list...
 I will (maybe) do it in some distant future.